 Discover your funding options to help with tuition fees and living costs.

 We'll confirm more funding opportunities for students joining us in 2023/24 throughout the year.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 A wide range of funding opportunities includes placements with funding from the Department's partnership studentships with museums and galleries, AHRC-funded studentships offered via the White Rose College of Arts and Humanities, departmental studentships, overseas scholarships, travel fellowships, and funding for students with specific research interests.

-Each optional module is taught by weekly two-hour seminars, and the core module is taught on a fortnightly basis.
+Each option module is taught by weekly two-hour seminars.
 You'll also usually have the chance to go on field-trips to view art and architecture.

 You'll be taught with lectures, seminars and one-to-one meetings with your lecturer or supervisor.
-You'll have between seven and nine hours on average per week of classes.
+You'll have six hours on average per week of classes.

 You'll study independently for 31-33 hours per week on average.
 This time gives you space to read widely and develop your thoughts on specialised topics.

 We offer an extensive programme of research seminars and events which are an invaluable way to engage with different aspects of your subject, along with discussing module themes with your peers, and the staff weekly office hours.